Recovering DNS and Email After Service Blackout

 Classification: Captive — DNS authority was owned and controlled entirely by the provider.

-- Client did not own the routing logic of their business; it was tied to a proprietary hosting platform.
+Client did not own the routing logic of their business; it was tied to the Kajabi platform.

 The Stewardship: